On this page:

 Erhardt’s book is a guide to playing divisions on a ground (improvisations on a bass line).
 This is the best approach to “classical” improv for small ensembles.
 Works great for mixed groups including strings, winds, and even singers.

 Gjerdingen, Robert.
 Music in the Galant Style.
-This is a book of musicology and theory that will help you improvise.
+This is a book of musicology and theory that will (or rather, could) help you improvise.
 Gjerdingen proposes that Galant composers thought in “schemata” — that is, two-voice outlines.
 I’ve found that, after studying the schemata, it is possible to play spontaneous music that is stylistically legit, has good voice leading, etc. Gjerdingen is definitely on to something.
 Caveat: Gjerdingen is a brilliant scholar, not a pedagogue of improvisation.
 He will explain the schemata in beautiful detail but not really tell you how to start from scratch and incorporate them into your improvisational life.

 Gross, Austin.
 The Improvisation of Figuration Preludes and the Enduring Value of Bach Family Pedagogy.
 Journal of Music Theory Pedagogy. https://drive.google.com/file/d/0B0ZI8di-pEDvSnAxQlI3S0xCc0E/view